Engelbert Zaschka: Folding Zaschka Three-wheeler (1929)

 The space and parking problems of the metropolitan areas were recognized in the 1920s.
 In 1929 Engelbert Zaschka invented a three-wheeled car in Berlin.
 Zaschka's car was a folding three-wheeler, designed so that it could be taken apart within 20 minutes.
 The car could be "knocked down" into three main sections.
 It was capable of a speed of 25 to 30 miles an hour.
 Aspects of Zaschka's car were important to U.S. inventor and architect Richard Buckminster Fuller in the development of his Dymaxion car in 1933.

 Reception

 Composer

 As a composer, Engelbert Zaschka created popular music, including Slavoma - Der neuste Tanz (1925), which was recorded at least twice: by the orchestra Bernard Etté and the saxophone orchestra Dobbri under the direction of Otto Dobrindt.
-Furthermore, he wrote and composed the hit Wer hat denn bloß den Hering am Schlips mir festgemacht (1928).
+Furthermore, he wrote and composed the hit Wer hat denn bloß den Hering am Schlips mir festgemacht (literally, "Who just fastened the herring to my tie?"
+(1928).